 The Communications Centre is a vital part of the Regina Police Service.
-For most people, it is the initial contact with the Police Service.
-The primary function of the Communications Centre is to facilitate and co-ordinate police resources with the various needs of the public.
-In other words, directing police officers to where they’re needed, responding to the most urgent needs first.
+Not only providing the public initial contact with the Police Service but also facilitating and coordinating police resources with the various needs of the public.
+Simply put, dispatching police officers to where they are needed based on the urgency level of the situation.

-On average there are six Communications Officers working at any given time.
-There are four teams, each made up of one supervisor, one dispatcher and four call takers.
-Like their uniformed counterparts on the street, Communications Officers work 12 hour shifts.
+On average, there are six Communications Officers working at any given time.
+The Centre consists of four teams, each made up of one supervisor, one dispatcher and four call takers.
+Like their uniformed counterparts, Communication Officers work 12-hour rotational shifts.

 For all emergency calls, dial 9-1-1.
 An emergency is: